-Are you a dentist who is looking for a fulfilling way to give back to the community?
-We are sorely i need of volunteer dentists for our Gettysburg clinic.
-Please call 301-682-5683 for more information.
+Are you a dentist or dental assistant who is looking for a fulfilling way to give back to the community?
+Please contact our Dental Director, Dr. Roslyn Kellum at firstname.lastname@example.org.

 “Volunteering as a dentist with Mission of Mercy is a calling that I feel gives back to our community.
 It’s a good way for me to thank God for the blessings of my family and practice.”